Trailbender

 Windows VST3 folder: C:\Program Files\Common Files\VST3

-Please note that the plugins are not digitally signed: if you have trouble running the plugin under macOS, try following these instructions, or (in case you are familiar with the Terminal) try typing the following in the os terminal (replace PluginFileName
+Please note that the plugins are not digitally signed: if you have trouble running the plugin under MacOS, try following these instructions, or (if you are familiar with the Terminal) try typing the following in the OS Terminal (replace PluginFileName

 sudo xattr -d -r com.apple.quarantine /Library/Audio/Plug-Ins/VST3/PluginFileName.vst3